Cocaine and society: Production

-Colombia is as of 2019 the world's largest cocaine producer, with production more than tripling since 2013.
-Three-quarters of the world's annual yield of cocaine has been produced in Colombia, both from cocaine base imported from Peru (primarily the Huallaga Valley) and Bolivia and from locally grown coca.
-There was a 28% increase in the amount of potentially harvestable coca plants which were grown in Colombia in 1998.
+Colombia was the world's largest cocaine producer in 2019, with production more than tripling since 2013.
+Three-quarters of the world's annual yield of cocaine has been produced in Colombia from cocaine base imported from Peru (primarily the Huallaga Valley) and Bolivia and from locally-grown coca.
+There was a 28-percent increase in the number of potentially-harvestable 2019 coca plants in Colombia over 1998.
 This, combined with crop reductions in Bolivia and Peru, made Colombia the nation with the largest area of coca under cultivation after the mid-1990s.
-Coca grown for traditional purposes by indigenous communities, a use which is still present and is permitted by Colombian laws, only makes up a small fragment of total coca production, most of which is used for the illegal drug trade.
+Coca grown for traditional purposes by indigenous communities, permitted by Colombian law, is a small fragment of total coca production; most is used for the illegal drug trade.